Comparison

 The short answer

 If you want a meeting recorder that works without a bot joining your call, supports 43 languages, and can process audio entirely on your Mac, Mumble AI is a strong Otter.ai alternative.
-It also includes system-wide dictation and voice notes, which Otter does not offer.
+It also includes voice notes, which Otter does not offer; dictation is a separate app, Mumble Dictation.

 Otter.ai is one of the most well-known AI meeting transcription tools, used by millions of people.
 But it comes with trade-offs: by default, a notetaker bot joins your calls as a visible participant.
 All audio is processed in the cloud.
 Language support is limited to four languages.
 And the free plan caps you at 30 minutes per conversation.

 Mumble AI takes a fundamentally different approach.
 There is no bot.
 Mumble captures audio directly from your Mac.
 It supports 43 languages, and you can choose between cloud processing or local mode where nothing ever leaves your device.
-Beyond meetings, Mumble also gives you system-wide dictation and voice notes in the same app.
+Beyond meetings, Mumble AI also gives you voice notes in the same app; dictation is a separate app, Mumble Dictation.

 Mumble AI vs Otter.ai: Feature Comparison